 Surplus Line & Fire Marshal Tax Statements

-DO NOT ALTER THE NUMBERS ON
+DO NOT ALTER THE NUMBERS ON THE TAX STATEMENT

-THESE TAX STATEMENTS MUST BE FILED ...
+YOUR TAX STATEMENTS MUST BE FILED ...

 ...
 EVEN IF NO TAX IS DUE.

 Failure to file by the August 1st due date will result in

 ... and send the other copy with your payment to the DEPARTMENT OF INSURANCE at the address shown on the form.
 DO NOT mail these forms to the Association!!